 Note that if after one or more value changes, you delete the current value and press enter, you will go back to the forecast baseline data, as if it had never been changed.

 One way to return to the baseline forecast data at all levels is to erase all adjustments by clicking on the rounded arrow at the beginning of the line on which you are working.
 However, you will lose the adjustments for all the periods on this line.

 Behavior and impact of the allocation on the underlying forecasts

 When you modify a forecast value, the platform automatically distributes the new value as follows

-- Each underlying forecast retrieves the percentage of the value entered in the aggregated cell, according to its weight in the total of the forecast previously displayed.
+Each underlying forecast retrieves the percentage of the value entered in the aggregate cell, according to its weight in the total of the forecast previously displayed.
 This value is rounded.

-- Depending on the values entered and due to rounding, this distribution does not necessarily fall fairly according to the underlying data that compose it.
-As a consequence, the rest of the distribution is added to the SKU of highest weight in the distribution.
-If this method does not completely satisfy you, you can distribute this balance manually on the SKUs that interest you.
+Depending on the values entered and due to rounding, this distribution does not necessarily fall fairly according to the underlying data that compose it.
+As a consequence, the rest of the distribution is added to the SKU of the highest weight in the distribution.
+If this method does not completely satisfy you, you can distribute this balance manually on corresponding SKUs.